 Rates of tax paid in the Estonian CIT regime are as follows:

 - 15% (for small taxpayers) and

-- 25% (for other taxpayers);
+- 25% (for other taxpayers).

-Renouncement of the Estonian CIT
+How to opt out of Estonian CIT

 “Simplified” Estonian CIT